marijatabain/marijatabain.github.io/_pages/about.md

 Here is our map showing the [Illustrations of the IPA](https://richardbeare.github.io/marijatabain/ipa_illustrations_all.html), which are published in *JIPA*

 And here is a [link](https://assta.org/wp-content/uploads/2024/11/No_01_Tabain_Garellek_et_al_2024_1_6.pdf) to my recent conference paper with Marc Garellek and Matthew Gordon, discussing issues with the IPA consonant chart, with some suggested changes proposed.

-I'll post an update  soon - there was a lot of discussion after the talk!
+Update (March 2026): there was a lot of discussion after the talk, and we have now revised the chart further.
+Please see the most recent chart [here]()  together with some [notes]() about the revision.